-The Department of Modern and Classical Languages and Literatures is proud to announce that we will offer our first Spanish heritage language (SHL) course in the Fall 2017 semester.
-The course will offer bilingual students an opportunity to recover and/or develop their language abilities while exploring topics related to their cultural backgrounds and communities.
+The Department of Modern and Classical Languages and Literatures offers a Spanish heritage language (SHL) course that provides bilingual students with an opportunity to recover and/or develop their language abilities while exploring topics related to their cultural backgrounds and communities.

 Who can take our Spanish heritage language course?

 For our program, we consider Spanish heritage speakers to be any student who has a cultural connection with the Spanish language (either through community, family or cultural heritage).
 Our SHL course serves Spanish heritage speakers who have developed an ability to communicate verbally in Spanish and are interested in developing academic skills in the language.

 Any student who scores above 427 on the departmental placement exam and self-identifies as a heritage speaker may enroll in the class.

 The class counts toward the Spanish major and minor as an alternative to SPAN 220.

 If you have questions about whether the course is right for you, please e-mail Dr. Rachel Showstack at email@example.com.

 Why are Spanish heritage language courses unique?

 Spanish heritage speakers have different learning needs from second language learners because they have developed language skills and cultural awareness outside of an academic context and are able to bring these skills with them when they begin their academic study of the language.